nardan8/Getting-and-Cleaning-Data-Course-Project/README.md

-# Coursera Getting and Cleaning Data Course Project
+# Getting and Cleaning Data Course Project

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 As result of my work this repository contains next files: